 Whether you're a first-time visitor to our humble metropolis or a tried-and-true Bostonian, Time Out Market Boston is your go-to source for fine local fare.
-And we mean local, as each of the 15 eateries utilize fresh ingredients and products sourced from New England's finest artisan makers, farmers and fishermen.
-If you really want to eat like a local, here are the dishes you'll want to seek out:
+And we mean local, as each of the Market's eateries utilize fresh ingredients and products sourced from New England's finest artisan makers, farmers and fishermen.
+If you really want to eat like a local, here are some of the dishes you'll want to seek out:

 Pastrami reubens and smoked fish at Mamaleh's